Pranshau/Resume-Parser/README.md

 # Resume-Parser
-Find resume with keyword match
+Find resume with keyword match for different types of developers